 What happens when 13 computer science and 13 journalism students come together with the goal of creating mobile apps?
 You get five creative, smart startups producing beautiful, clever apps in one semester.
 Welcome to the future of journalism, courtesy of the University of Texas at Austin.

 Led by Robert Quigley, a senior lecturer in the School of Journalism, and Jeff Linwood, an Austin mobile developer and entrepreneur, the class exuded an atmosphere of teamwork, experimentation, failure and success.
 The journalism students learn Objective C and the computer science students learn about the media industry.
 Every student is pushed outside his or her comfort zone.
 The teammates rely on each other to build parts of the apps.
 Whiteboard markers went dry and coffee went cold as the students spent their free nights and weekends meeting.
 The teams will give four stand-up demos for the class and show off their creations to a panel of professionals, students and the general public on the big demo day at the end of the semster.

-With journalism playing a strong role in everything we did, the students created bold social media campaigns, wrote excellent blog posts and shot some hilarious videos and photos about their apps.
+With journalism playing a strong role in everything we did, the students create bold social media campaigns, write excellent blog posts and shoot some hilarious videos and photos about their apps.
 It's an exciting time for journalism, and this is just the first step for UT as we push the boundaries.